AliOKeeffe/The-Animal-Association-Game/README.md

 ### Home Page

-The landing page of the website has a very simple layout which includes the name of the game in large font and three large colourful interactive buttons that are easy for kids to select.
+The landing page of the website has a very simple layout which includes a H1 heading stating the name of the game and three large colourful interactive buttons that are easy for kids to select.
 The user is given three options to choose from:
  - How to Play
  - Play
  - Leaderboard